 FY2018/19 Annual Operating Budget & 5-Year Capital Improvement Project Budget:

-To download the entire draft budget at once click the link that follows: FY18/19 Annual Operating Budget (11.6MB)
+To download the entire budget at once click the link that follows: FY18/19 Annual Operating Budget (11.6MB)

 Prior Fiscal Year Budgets: